 This comprehensive milestone project is an important learning experience for the students in Pre-K. It allows them to engage in a deeper and more meaningful study of their unit on Community Helpers.
 This project also leads to the development of important math skills, including work with money (when selling stamps) and sorting (when receiving and distributing mail).
 The students also learn pre-reading and writing skills when reading envelopes and making posters.
 Finally, this project allows the students in the Pre-K classes to develop a sense of responsibility and teaches them the importance of working cooperatively with peers to get the job done.

-Throughout the year, the students learn about all aspects of the farm and take various field trips to support their studies.
+As part of this study, the students learn about all aspects of the farm and take various field trips to support their studies.
 Early in the year, the class gets a close-up look at a real farm when then travel to a pumpkin patch.
 On this exciting field trip, students are able to see a variety of crops and animals, enjoy a hay ride and pick their own pumpkins.
 As the year continues, the Kindergarten students discuss the different jobs required on the farm and the role that farms play in society.
-The classes take a walking trip to a local grocery store that carries a large variety of fresh fruit and vegetables.
+The class takes a walking trip to a local grocery store that carries a large variety of fresh fruit and vegetables.
 From this experience, students gain a better understanding of where produce is sent and sold after it leaves the farm.
 This provides an interesting link between farm life and the urban life with which the students are familiar.

 The classroom comes alive when the dramatic play area is transformed into a farm!
 Students are able to engage in imaginative play using plastic farm tools, farm animals, and a variety of plastic fruits and vegetables.
 The doll house is replaced by a barn, complete with animals and props.
 The students also have the opportunity to work on a live class garden and read farm-themed books throughout the year.